dariabak/PostTask/README.md

     or a link to your repository on github or similar hosting service.
     Please commit regularly as you carry out the task and keep the commit history in tact.

+## Interview pairing tasks

+In your interview we will ask you more about your process in completing the above tasks.

+There will also be a short exercise where you will be paired with one of out Android team and given a task to develop this project further.
+You will have full access to internet resources to help you.